-- The further development and increase in number of partnerships with major concert halls across the UK. - The further development of a touring programme for the choir and orchestra across Europe and the US. - The creation of an AC Opportunities scheme for young aspiring professional singers. - The development and increase in number of the formal hub partnerships across the UK. - The recruitment and training process for new workshop leaders in partnership with Cambridge University - To research and develop new and innovative concert programmes and ways in which to perform them. - To research and develop new ways to deliver our AC Academy programme.
+- The further development and increase in number of partnerships with major concert halls across the UK. - The further development of a touring programme for the choir and orchestra across Europe and the US. - The creation of an AC Opportunities scheme for young aspiring professional singers. - The development and increase in number of the formal hub partnerships across the UK. - The recruitment and training process for new workshop leaders in partnership with Cambridge University, and the MMus choral conducting course. - To research and develop new and innovative concert programmes and ways in which to perform them. - To research and develop new ways to deliver our AC Academy programme.